 The American and Global Mosaic Projects are intensive, semester-long programs designed around fieldwork and immersion in domestic and global communities.

-This Mosaic focused on migrations between Morocco, France and Spain, exploring the multiple and interacting identities embodied by individuals, communities, regions, and the nation-state.
+These Mosaics focused on migrations between Northern African and Southern Europe.
+The 1st Mediterranean Migration Mosaic engaged students in fieldwork in Morocco, France and Spain; the 2nd focused on Italy at the Crossroads, once a country of emigration and now a country of transition and immigration.
+Students in both Mosaics explored the multiple and interacting identities embodied by individuals, communities, regions, and the nation-state.
 We examined the creation of transnational communities, ethnic and religious tensions and cooperation, philosophical orientations to diversity, and social policy.
 Through oral histories, ethnographic, and survey research, multi-lingual research teams explored these dynamic interactions with a focus on labor and family migrations.
-(Faculty represented in History and Sociology; coursework counted in History, Sociology, and an independent study/research).
+(Faculty represented in History, Sociology, French, Italian, and Film Studies).

 Comparative Black Liberation Movements Mosaic (2008)